activeloopai/deeplake/docs/source/simple.md

 ## Train a model

-Load the data and directly train your model using pytorch
+Load the data and directly train your model using Pytorch

 ```python
 import hub